TraianAlex/minimvc/README.md

 4. composer update

-5. In config.php write your mysql database credentials
+5. Write a .env file like .env.example and put your mysql database credentials

 6. Modify the line RewriteBase /sitedir/public from public/.htaccess with your sitedir for local development if you are using xampp, wampp.